ddc-java-10/android-project-proposal-anhristian/docs/index.md

 ## Functionality

-* The app will appear divided into two options **NUMBERS** and **MAZE AND TRACING LINES**.
-Selecting one option inside will be the button start that will give the first activity where will be an example already solved to show the child how to do.
+* The app will appear divided into two options **NUMBERS** and **MAZE AND TRACING LINES**, which could be selected by tappind on them.
+Inside the seleted option will be a start activity button.
+Each activity will have an example already solved to show the child how to work.

 * The user will have the option to play with **NUMBERS**.
 This section will contain different activities with numbers from 1-20.
-Some examples of activities are matching the number with the right picture; dragging with the finger the missing number and placing it in the right place (under an image of a train with wagons where each wagon has a number but there are empty wagons, too).
+Some examples of activities could be matching the number with the right picture; dragging with the finger the missing number and placing it in the right place.
+This could be and example of an easy visualization, for example: an image of a train with wagons where each wagon has a number but there are empty wagons, too where the child will drag the corect number.

 * The user will have another option - **MAZE AND TRACING LINES**.
 This section will contain simple examples of maze or tracing lines.
 This could be represented e.g. as a wavy line where the child with the finger will drag a car from one point to the other.